DrNochi/nOS-I/docs/repository.md

 >
 > __Naming convention:__ `epic/`*`<EPIC-NAME>`*

 The `epic/...` branches are very similar to `feature/...` branches, but are used to encapsulate not only single features but bigger changes.
-Code may be made directly in the `epic/...` branch or grouped into sub-features, bugfixes, etc..
+Code changes may be made directly in the `epic/...` branch or grouped into sub-features, bugfixes, etc..
 In this case, `feature/...` and `bugfix/...` branches branching off of this `epic/...` branch are used to build that structure (the `epic/...` branch is then acting like the main `develop` branch for those sub-branches).

 To start development on such bigger changes an `epic/...` branch is created from `develop`.
 After those big changes are done, `epic/...` is merged back into the main `develop` branch.